snw35/cloudenv/README.md

 ### Terraform and Terragrunt Versions

-Terraform and Terragrunt have been reasonably backwards-compatible since version 1.0.0 was released.
-This image used to contain widely-used previous versions (0.11 and 0.12) though 1.0.0 has been out for long enough now that they have been removed to reduce the image size.

-If you temporarily require older versions of terraform or terragrunt, then they can be installed inside the container by e.g fetching the binaries with wget:
+If you require other versions of terraform or terragrunt, then they can be installed inside the container by e.g fetching the binaries with wget:

  * https://github.com/gruntwork-io/terragrunt/releases
  * https://github.com/hashicorp/terraform/releases

 ### Changing The Shell

 By default, a custom bash shell is run inside the container.
 You can change this to a plain fish or a bash session that will use your host machine's shell configuration.
-To do this, edit the `cloudenv` script and change the "user_shell" variable to `fish` or `bash`.
+To do this, edit the `cloudenv` script and change the "user_shell" variable to `zsh`, `fish` or `bash`.

 ### Remove The Container

 The container is left running in the background after you run the command for the first time.
 It won't re-start itself after a reboot, but will be in the stopped state.
-If you'd like to clean it up, then you can run the following: `docker/podman rm -f cloudenv`
+If you'd like to clean it up, then you can run the following: `docker/podman rm -f cloudenv-*`

 ## Why?